ucfeli2/How-to-Eli-Pi/01_Interpreter/Interpreter.md

 # 1. Interpreter

 Before diving into the syntax, we want to take a moment to discuss the Python interpreter.
 The interpreter will be your home for testing small snippets of code.
-It is essentialy a private workspace where commands can be executed.
+It is essentially a private workspace where commands can be executed.

 * Note that there are two different interpreters available to the user, _"python2"_ and _"python3"._